Saeed1989/marn-mean-web-mobile-boilerplate/README.md

 #### End client web application
 This is the end client part of the project.
 This is a React single-page web app.<br/>
-Folder: client-end
+Folder: client_end

 #### End client mobile application
 This is the mobile phone version of the end client part of the project.
 This is a React-Native mobile app.<br/>
-Folder: client-end-mobile
+Folder: client_end_mobile

 #### Admin panel web application
 This is the admin panel part of the project.
 This is an Angular single-page web app.<br/>
-Folder: client-admin-panel
+Folder: client_admin_panel

 #### Datalist server
 This API serves the data list.
 This is a NodeJS microservice.<br/>
-Folder: server-datalist
+Folder: server_datalist

 #### Catagory server
 This API category list.
 This is a NodeJS microservice.<br/>
-Folder: server-category
+Folder: server_category

 #### Data entry server
 This API serves the following two functions: